-Fleas are not only annoying, but they are also dangerous.
-Fleas are also part of being a cat owner.
-Getting rid of these pesky little parasites using a product like Revolution is just as important a part of being a cat owner.
+Fleas are not only annoying, but they’re also dangerous.
+Getting rid of these pesky little parasites (using a product like Revolution) is an important part of being a cat owner.

 Being a pet owner has more rewards than challenges.
 Keeping our pets happy and healthy will allow them to live long and comfortable lives.
 Making sure that they have yearly veterinarian visits and keeping up to date on their vaccinations is only part of being a responsible pet owner.

-Most cats can live their lives and stay healthy.
-There are few things from the outside world that can negatively affect them, health-wise.
+Most cats can live their lives independent of their owners and stay healthy.
+Few things from the outside world can negatively affect them, health-wise.
 Probably the worst of those things is the infestation of fleas.

-Fleas.
-Those pesky little bugs can drive your cat nuts.
-They can also drive the humans insane as well.
-It is more than aggravation when it comes to these tiny parasites.
+Fleas are pesky little bugs that can drive your cat nuts.
+They can also drive their pet humans insane as well.
+It’s more than aggravation when it comes to these tiny parasites.

-The flea is only 1/6 to 1/8 inch in length when they become adults.
+Fleas are only 1/6 to 1/8 of an inch in length when they become adults.
 Although they have wings, their ability to jump is probably one of their greatest talents.
-A tiny flea is capable of jumping straight up 7 inches and jumping forward more than a foot.
+A tiny flea is capable of jumping straight up 7 inches and jumping forward more than 12 inches.

 Flea infestations are probably the biggest challenge of being a pet owner.
-They are dangerous to pets as they carry different diseases, not to mention the skin issues from their incessant biting.
+They are dangerous to pets as they carry various diseases and afflict your pet’s skin from incessant biting.
 Most pets are actually allergic to the saliva which serves to make the skin irritation far worse than it would be just from the bites and scratching itself.

-This skin irritation can also lead to your cat actually pulling large clumps of fur out of his or her skin.
-With cats constant grooming habits, they are actually capable of cutting the skin itself.
+This skin irritation can also lead to your cat pulling large clumps of fur out of his or her skin.
+With a cat’s constant grooming habits, they are actually capable of cutting the skin itself.
 Cat skin, while well-protected by their coats, is actually quite thin and delicate, and if exposed, can be easily injured.

 Fleas are little more than an irritation to humans.
-While they will bite humans, they don’t live and hide on human skin.
-That is one of the biggest problems with our pets: fleas live and thrive in the fur while feeding on the blood.
+While they will bite people, they don’t live and hide on human skin.
+That is one of the biggest problems with our pets: fleas live and thrive in their fur while feeding on their blood.

 When it comes to puppies and kittens, fleas are especially dangerous.
-The quantity of blood that fleas are capable of consuming can actually make the little ones dangerously anemic.
-If the kittens are under 8 weeks old, it is not recommended that the same treatment for adults be used on a tiny kitten.
+The amount of blood that fleas are capable of consuming can actually make your little ones dangerously anemic.
+If your kittens are under eight weeks old, it’s not recommended that you use an adult dosage to treat them.

 In lower elevations and warmer climates, flea issues can be a year-round problem.
-In colder climates, the fleas either die or they enter a dormant phase where they are capable of remaining until the weather turns warmer.
+In colder climates, the fleas either die, or they enter a dormant phase where they’re capable of remaining until the weather turns warmer.
 Eggs can actually survive winter and hatch when the weather turns warm again.